Bwc9876/Coop-Schedule/README.md

 One last thing, we need to be able to remember what units a student for subsequent generations, this is simply achieved by constraining the elements before collapsing any.

 Doing this, however, can result in a student not being able to be in any unit.
 This is called a contradictory state.

+Overall, this algorithm is pretty fast and doesn't conflict often.
+I think more scheduling programs could benefit from using WFC.

 ## Screenshots